clstmbrly/Practice-Testing-Area/scvp_testing_user_guide.md

 ### 4.1	Local Virtual Machines

 Two VMs intended for local use are supplied.
-One includes the PKI Copy and Paste (PCP) tool used to generate the artifacts along with assorted other tools suitable for inspecting and testing them.
+One includes the PCP tool used to generate the artifacts along with assorted other tools suitable for inspecting and testing them.
 It also includes a copy of the test harness and related utilities, ready to run to test an SCVP service.

 The second VM includes a copy of all the artifacts and software configured to host them at the locations referenced in the certificates and service OCSP responses.